mostafa/xk6-kafka/README.md

  * @param   {string}    configurationJson   Serializer, deserializer and schemaRegistry configuration.
  * @param   {string}    keySchema           An optional Avro/JSONSchema schema for the key.
  * @param   {string}    valueSchema         An optional Avro/JSONSchema schema for the value.
+ * @param   {boolean}   autoCreateTopic     Automatically creates the topic on the first produced message.
+Defaults to false.
  * @returns {object}    A error object.
  */
-function produceWithConfiguration(writer: object, messages: [object], configurationJson: string, keySchema: string, valueSchema: string) => error {}
+function produceWithConfiguration(writer: object, messages: [object], configurationJson: string, keySchema: string, valueSchema: string, autoCreateTopic: boolean) => error {}

 /**
  * Create a new Reader object for reading messages from Kafka.